Globetrotting German soccer coach 'Restless Rudi' Gutendorf dies | DW | 15.09.2019

 "We are losing someone who has enriched us every day with his big heart and positivity," Gutendorf's family said in a statement.

-Here's a list of teams that Gutendorf managed in the top flight and internationally:
+Here's a list of teams that Gutendorf managed in the top flight :

 1955 Blue Stars Zürich